99ltaylor/Accessio/README.md

 It will then form a step-by-step output which will use templates that are compatible with the latest accessibility technology - screen readers, personalised display preferences, and translation tools.

+<h3>Why GPT-3 NLP technology?</h3>

+NLP is a fast moving area of AI development.
+Despite huge interest in GPT-3, Open AI's most capable tech released in... there has already been advances.
+With Chinese... and ...
+DeepMind's ....
+The latter, is interesting because it uses a different more specific streucture of Machine Learning, which is argued to be more specific or precise, and more accessible/ easy to set up than a GPT-3 model, because it has a lower resource requirement.

 <h3>How Acessio helps to advance tech:</h3>

 * Training Accessio to recognise the procedural language, ie firstly, then, after this and convert into a step by step process;